apache/directory-fortress-core/README-CONFIG.md

  * fortress.host
  * fortress.port
 ___________________________________________________________________________________
 ## SECTION 5.
-Order Artifacts found in the Fortress Configuration Subsystem
+Order of precedence of params in the Fortress Configuration Subsystem

 ```
     ___________